Richard Murdoch: Early years

-Murdoch was born on 6 April 1907 at his family's home in Keston, Kent, the only son of Bernard Murdoch, a tea merchant, and his wife, Amy Florence, daughter of the Ven Avison Scott, archdeacon of Tonbridge.
+Murdoch was born on 6 April 1907 at his family's home in Keston, Kent, the only son of Bernard Murdoch, a tea merchant, and his wife, Amy Florence, daughter of the Ven Avison Terry Scott, archdeacon of Tunbridge Wells.
 He was educated at Charterhouse School in Surrey, and Pembroke College, Cambridge, which he left without taking a degree.
 His biographer Barry Took comments that Murdoch's appetite for a career in show business was "whetted by success with the Cambridge Footlights".

 Murdoch made his professional stage debut in March 1927 at the Kings Theatre, Southsea, in the chorus of The Blue Train, a musical comedy starring Lily Elsie and directed by Jack Hulbert.
 He remained in the show when it opened in the West End in May of that year.
 He graduated from the chorus to a supporting role in a tour of Oh!
 Letty, a "musical farce" in which he was praised by Neville Cardus for "a stretch of distinguished dancing".
 In 1932 he married Peggy, daughter of William Rawlings, solicitor.
 They had one son and two daughters.
 During the 1930s he gained increasingly prominent roles in musicals and revues, including the secondary romantic lead to Jack Buchanan's star, in Stand up and Sing (1932), and the lead in a 1936 tour of Gay Divorce in the part played in New York and London by Fred Astaire.

-The British Broadcasting Corporation (BBC) transmitted a live radio relay of Stand up and Sing in April 1932, and Murdoch was in another such relay in 1934 in an entertainment called Bubbles.
+The BBC transmitted a live radio relay of Stand up and Sing in April 1932, and Murdoch was in another such relay in 1934 in an entertainment called Bubbles.
 His first studio work for the corporation was in 1936 in a radio show called Tunes of the Town, and during 1937 and early 1938 he took part in five broadcasts by the fledgling BBC Television service, including an adaptation of Noël Coward's one-act comedy with music, Red Peppers in which he played the Coward role.